 World Socialist Web Site journalists Susan Allan and Richard Phillips and freelance photographer John Hulme recently visited central Australia to report on the social and political impact of the federal government’s Northern Territory Emergency Response or police/military intervention into Aboriginal communities.
 This is the second in a series of articles, interviews and video clips.
 Parts one, three, four, five, six and seven were posted on June 21, July 2, July 15, July 24, August 6 and August 25 respectively.
-Click for video interviews one, two, three and four.
+Video interviews can be watched here.

 Over the last two months a number of newspaper commentators have begun describing the exodus of Aboriginal people out of remote communities and into town camps and urban centres as an “unintended consequence” of the federal government’s intervention into the Northern Territory.
 Their descriptions are entirely cynical—the break up of remote communities is not an accident but a key aim of the government measures.